jbwhite85/opr/README.md

-LAST UPDATED: 10 FEB 2016, 0430Z.
-JBW

-OPR/OSR - Online Product Registration / One Stop RMA  ---  NAME IS STILL TBD.
+**OPR/OSR - Online Product Registration / One Stop RMA**  ---  NAME IS STILL TBD.

-ACTUAL MVP will be only the OPR
+*ACTUAL MVP will be only the OPR*

 **For the user (needs to do):**